AdaCore/training_material/courses/ada_essentials/040_statements/05-conditional_statements.rst

    A. Uses the C-style equality/inequality operators
    B. :ada:`elsif` is a legal part of an :ada:`if` statement
-   B. Multiple :ada:`elsif` branches are allowed
+   C. Multiple :ada:`elsif` branches are allowed
    D. It is legal to end an :ada:`if` statement without an :ada:`else`

 ------